Spyker sues GM for over $3 billion on Saab bankruptcy

 Spyker's lawsuit was being funded by an anonymous third party, who will share in any settlement, he said.

-GM, which operates in China in a partnership with state-run automaker SAIC Motor Corp Ltd (600104.SS), late last year effectively blocked deals with two Chinese investors, Pang Da Automobile Trade Co and Zhejiang Youngman Lotus Automobile.
+GM, which operates in China in a partnership with state-run automaker SAIC Motor Corp Ltd (600104.SS), late last year effectively blocked deals with Pang Da and Youngman.

 GM said it would stop supplying vehicles and technology to Saab's new owners because it would run counter to the interests of its own shareholders.
 Saab filed for bankruptcy months later and stopped producing cars.